slhck/ffmpeg-black-split/README.md

   -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         Set the output directory.
-Default is the current working directory. (default: None) -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black and content periods to stdout (default: False)
+Default is the current working directory. (default: None) --no-split            Don't split the video into segments. (default: False) -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black and content periods to stdout (default: False)